 When iterating on your packaging, start by filtering feedback for relevance – not every opinion needs to shape the next version.
 Focus on insights that align with your brand values and design goals.
 Collaboration is key throughout the process, so keep your packaging designers, marketers, and decision-makers involved to ensure consistency and clarity.
 As you make changes, document what you adjusted and why.
 This running record not only keeps the team aligned but also helps avoid retracing steps later.
 And most importantly, don’t shy away from revisions – each round of refinement gets you closer to a design that truly resonates.

 So you’ve got the tools … Now it’s time to put them to work.
 Whatever you do, every stage of the process helps you build packaging that actually works.
 Not just for you, but for the people buying your product.
+Because let’s face it – no one wants to spend thousands on a beautifully printed box that ends up confusing your customer.

 If you’re feeling stuck with your packaging feedback process, then talk to us.
 At Noramble, we’ve helped brands big and small get honest, useful insights to elevate their packaging design.
 We’ll help you cut through the noise and create packaging design that speaks volumes.